9 Frequently Asked Questions about Solid Surface Shower Pans

 Jenny’s comments to me are not uncommon.
 Most homeowners are sick of grout or tired of dealing with the inability to eliminate the discoloration and dirt off their builders-grade fiberglass base.
 Who has time (let alone the desire) to mix up vinegar and warm water, spray grout joints, then take a stiff brush and scrub the doggone floor?
 Who wants the frustration of not being able to get a fiberglass shower base clean?
 Is this really where you want to spend your time?
 Can you say, “NO WAY!”

 These maintenance frustrations have many owners in search of a better solution.
 One growing option is the use of stone solid surface shower pans – but somehow they seem a bit shrouded in mystery.
 In this article we’ll unmask the mystique behind this product and look at 9 questions Jenny asked me (OK – she asked even more but in the interest of time I hope you don’t mind I left a few out!) which I bet a bunch of you have as well.
+In this updated version I’ve added bonus question #10 which I’ll bet any amount of money you’ll want to stick around for.

 FAQ #1 – What exactly is solid surface?
+Is it Corian?

 When you say the brand name Corian most people “get” what solid surface is.
 Corian is one trade name of a solid surface product.
 Basically it is a man-made stone and epoxy aggregate.
 The product is consistent throughout (meaning the colors goes through the entire shower base).
 Cultured marble shower pans are very similar to solid surface, except they have a protective gelcoat surface on the top of the shower floor.
 They are both durable and dense.
+In general you’ll find cultured marble or cultured granite shower pans are far more cost-effective than solid surface pans (note – there’s more about this in FAQ #10).

 FAQ #2 – How difficult is it to clean this type of base?